ravendb/quartznet-RavenDB/README.md

 [Quartz.NET on RavenDB](https://github.com/ravendb/quartznet-RavenDB) is a new provider written for Quartz.NET which lets us use the  [RavenDB](https://ravendb.net/features) NoSQL database as the persistent Job Store for scheduling data (instead of the SQL solutions that are built-in Quartz.NET).

 ###### Release Notes
+* 1.0.6 - Fixed parsing of Connection String when ApiKey is missing
 * 1.0.5 - Fixed authentication problem when using ApiKey in the connection string
 * 1.0.4 - Fixed misfire handling bug causing jobs not to fire.
 * 1.0.3 - Fixed a bug causing jobs and triggers not to be deleted.